 Tired of tracking down refrigerant properties?
 Download SRC's Refrigerant Guide and keep the answers at your fingertips.

-In our experience, these claims aren't so much inaccurate as they are incomplete, lacking some of the important nuances and context needed for a comprehensive understanding.
+In our experience, these claims aren't so much inaccurate as they are incomplete.
+They lack some of the important nuances and context needed for a comprehensive understanding.

 On concern number two, it’s been our experience that the performance disparity between coils for R-410A and retrofitted R-22 coils is negligible for the majority of typical HVAC applications.

 If you have any questions about your retrofit, your system, or HVAC-R in general, give us a call.
 We’re here to help.Don’t get left out in the cold when it comes to heat transfer information.
-To stay up to date on a variety of topics on the subject, subscribe to our blog and follow us on LinkedIn, Twitter, and YouTube.
+To stay up to date on a variety of topics on the subject, subscribe to The Super Blog, our technical blog, Doctor's Orders, and follow us on LinkedIn, Twitter, and YouTube.